open-source-tabletop/scraplands/module-rules.md

 ## Terrain

-Terrain in Scraplands comes in the following types: Solid, Dangerous, Rough, Destructible, and Ramps.

-- **Solid Terrain**: Your car may not move over any terrain with the **solid** keyword.
-If any move you make brings you into contact with solid terrain your activation immediately ends and you make a control check.
+If your car collides with any terrain it cannot move through it's movement ends as though it hit another car and it takes a control check.

+### Terrain Keyword: Dangerous

-- **Dangerous**: If your car moves over **dangerous** terrain you roll 1 control check for each move or advance action that includes moving through the terrain.
+If your car moves over **dangerous** terrain you roll 1 control check for each move or advance action that includes moving through the terrain.
 If the shape of the terrain does not allow you to place your car part way through the terrain, you may only move through the terrain if you have sufficient movement to completely move past it, otherwise it is treated as Solid terrain.

-- **Destructible**: Any terrain with the **destructible** keyword works like any other car, though it does not activate and cannot move.
-It has a Defence of 4+, Toughness of 3, and 1 Hit Point.
-If reduced to 0 Hit Points it is removed from the table.
-Destructible terrain is also usually Solid or Dangerous.
+### Terrain Keyword: Destructible

+Cars moving into destructiblthterrain make 1 control check, after they finish their move the terrain is removed from the table, If the terrain is also dangerous they make 2 control checks.

+### Ramps

-- **Ramps**: Ramps are a special type of terrain that allows your cars to make large jumps.
+Ramps are a special type of terrain that allows your cars to make large jumps.
 Ramps should have a marked area where cars can move onto the ramp, and moving into any other part of a ramp is treated as moving into solid terrain.
 When a car moves into contact with the ramp, the action it is doing immediately ends.
-The car then moves 12 inches directly forward, ignoring any intervening terrain or cars until the end of the movement, it then takes 1 Control Check.
+The car then moves 2D6 inches directly forward from the end of the ramp, ignoring any intervening terrain or cars until the end of the movement, it then takes 1 Control Check.
 If the car cannot be placed due to solid terrain it is removed from the game as it is wrecked.

-## Mines
+### Mines

 You may place mine tokens around the track, or these may be placed by cars with a mine dropper.
 These should be no larger than 25mm circles.
 If any car moves within 1 inch of the marker the mine explodes and is removed from the battlefield.
-Any car within 3 inches of the token when it explodes takes a Control Check.
+Any car within 3 inches of the token when it explodes takes a
+3 control checks.

 ## Special Rules